 Growing up in Rural NSW Matt developed a keen love for the bush and the great outdoors from a young age.
 Matt’s involvement in Army cadets and his families involvement in both the Great War and in New Guinea during in WWII really ignited his passion for the Australian Military and its history, in particular the Kokoda track campaign.
 Matt loves trekking throughout the Hawkesbury and Blue Mountains in NSW and the Tasmanian wildness and competes regularly in Triathlons and fitness events all over Australia.
 Matt is extremely keen to share his passion for the people, culture and the amazing story of Kokoda.

-From her years as an officer in the army, Megs bring her leadership skills and her wide experience and love for the great outdoors into her role as a leader on the Kokoda Track and in South America.
+From her years as an officer in the army, Megs bring her leadership skills and her wide experience and love for the great outdoors into her role as a trek leader.
+Megan started with us leading Kokoda treks in 2005 and then gave her high-altitude skills a run, with treks over the Inca Trail in Peru and to the 5895m summit of Africa’s highest mountain, Kilimanjaro.
+In 2018, Megan will be leading our Everest High Passes adventure.
 A great travel companion, she’ll show you how to make health and fitness part of your lifestyle.

 Michelle loves the idea of trekking the world for the rest of her life but settles for spending her annual leave leading Kokoda Treks and travelling abroad to see what challenges lie waiting for her.
 Michelle brings extensive leadership experience gained in her 10 years as CEO of various Local Governments to her role as trek leader.
 Michelle feels most at home in the outdoors and aside from her penchant for adventure travel, spends her spare time competing in triathlons in the beautiful surrounds of Coffs Harbour.
 Michelle is focused on providing the best experiences possible for trekkers on her watch.